 - Bid price: The highest price that a trader is willing to buy an asset at.

-- Bid size: The number of shares, forex lots or contracts that are available at the bid price.
+- Bid size: The number of shares, forex lots, or contracts available at the bid price.

 - Ask price: The lowest price that a trader is willing to sell an asset at.

-- Ask size: The number of shares, forex lots or contracts that are available at the asking price.
+- Ask size: The number of shares, forex lots, or contracts available at the asking price.

 - Last price: The price at which the most recent trade was completed.

-- Last size: The number of shares, forex lots or contracts that were traded in the most recent trade.
+- Last size: The number of shares, forex lots, or contracts traded in the most recent trade.

-Level II market data includes all of the standard trading information for a market (Level I market data) and some additional trading information:
+Level II market data includes all of the standard trading information for a market (Level I market data) along with some additional trading information:

-- Highest bid prices: The highest prices (usually at least several prices are shown) where traders have placed orders to buy.
-This means you see the current bid, and bids currently below it.
-Actively traded stocks typically have bids every $0.01 below the current bid, and in actively traded futures, there is typically a bid each tick below the current bid.
+- Highest bid prices: The highest bid prices are the prices (usually at least several prices are shown) where traders have placed orders to buy.
+This means you see the current bid and bids currently below it.
+Actively traded stocks typically have bids every $0.01 below the current bid, and in actively traded futures, there is typically a bid for each tick below the current bid.
 Gaps between the current bid and next bid typically mean the stock or contract has a larger bid/ask spread and less volume.

-Level II market data provides additional trading information which is most often used by day traders in an attempt to make short-term predictions on the direction of the price.
+Level II market data provides additional trading information, which is most often used by day traders to try and make short-term predictions on the direction of the price.

-Many new traders do not know which level of market data they will need, and therefore subscribe to all of the possible market data.
-Since you pay a fee for each market's data, every month, subscribing to unnecessary data results in unnecessary trading costs.
+Many new traders do not know which level of market data they will need and subscribe to all of the market data.
+Since you pay a monthly fee for each market's data, subscribing to unnecessary data results in unnecessary trading costs.

-Level II market data might be required for some trading strategies that attempt to isolate strong buyers or sellers in the Level II data, and then piggybacking on the direction that buyer/seller will push the price in the short-term.
-This is typically a scalping strategy, where traders take advantage of short-term patterns they see in the bidding/offering activities of other traders in a particular market.
+Level II market data might be required for some trading strategies that attempt to isolate strong buyers or sellers in the Level II data.
+The strategy would require piggybacking on the direction that buyer/seller will push the price in the short term.
+This is typically a scalping strategy, where traders take advantage of very short-term patterns they see in the bidding/offering activities of other traders in a particular market.

 The Correct Way to Choose Market Data

-If you are a new trader, then you only need level I market data for the specific markets you want to trade.
-Opt to keep your costs as low as possible at the beginner of your journey.
-If want to trade more markets later on, or try using Level II data, you can always tell your broker to add it on later.
+If you are a new trader, you'll only need Level I market data for the specific markets you want to trade.
+Opt to keep your costs as low as possible at the beginning of your trading journey.
+If you want to trade more markets later or try using Level II data, you can always have your broker add it.